leegao/RegexEnumerator/README.md

 * `disambiguate(regex)`: *[Experimental]* attempts to construct an unambiguous regular expression.
 In many cases, regular expressions are ambiguous.
 For example, <img src="https://rawgit.com/leegao/RegexEnumerator/svgs/svgs/a5e47a69368560eb1f96acf425b6b4da.svg?invert_in_darkmode" align=middle width=42.416715pt height=25.43409pt/> is a classic example.
-Ambiguities is the source of redundancy, and unfortunately, our enumeration methods won't understand that the redundant components are already taken care of.
+Ambiguities is the source of redundancy, and unfortunately, our enumeration methods won't understand that the redundant components are already taken care of, and will count the same word multiple times.
 Therefore, care must be taken to to ensure that the regular expression is unambiguous.

   This is an experimental algorithm that reduces any regular expression into an ambiguity free form.
 The cost is a potentially exponential blow-up in the size of your regular expression.
 However, for most of the simple cases, this